HR/Crypter/readme.md

 This method allows for the generation of very secure encryption keys for data encryption.

+Authentication is used by default since the AES-256-GCM symmetric block cipher is used.

 ```
 // Crypto defaults
 let defaults = {